SciML/Catalyst.jl/docs/src/model_simulation/simulation_plotting.md

 - `label`: Determines label texts.
 - `xguide`, `yguide`: Determines x and y axis labels.
 - `title`: Determines plot title.
-- `legendfontsize`, `guidefontsize`, `titlefontsize`: Determines the font size of the labels,  x/y guides and title, respectively.
+- `legendfontsize`, `guidefontsize`, `titlefontsize`: Determines the font size of the labels, x and y guides, and title, respectively.

 Here, we re-plot our simulations, utilising some of these options (`legend = :none` is used to disable the legends).
 ```@example simulation_plotting
 plot(sol; lw = 4, linestyle = :dash, color = :green, xguide = "Time", yguide = "Concentration", guidefontsize = 14)
 ```
 Note that, by default, Catalyst uses `xguide = "t"`.
 Here, however, we modify this to `xguide = "Time"`.
 We also note that the `color = :green` change both lines' colours to green.
-To set different colours for each line, we provide these as *a vector without `,` in-between elements*:
+To set different colours for each line, we provide these as *a vector without `,` in-between elements* (in Julia interpreted as a matrix with its first dimension equal to `1`):
 ```@example simulation_plotting
 plot(sol; lw = 4, color = [:green :purple])
 ```